h22calm/cee24_tkinter/README.md

-This is a cute toy project. \n if you want to it operate, please run the start.py file. \n There are some parts that I failed to make properly.
+This is a cute toy project.
+\nif you want to it operate, please run the start.py file. \n There are some parts that I failed to make properly.
 Please help me! \n

 I made it by using These OOS \n